This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 - Rebalancing using value-investing mechanics

-And each one behaves very differently.
+And note that each one behaves very differently.

 The Three Portfolio Engines